cbourke/CSCE155-C-Lab12/readme.md

 parameters, we don't create a new substring; we simply pass the relevant indices that define the substring.

-We have provided starter code in the `src/palindrome.c` source file.
+We have provided starter code in the `palindrome.c` source file.
 Complete the `isPalindrome` function as specified above.
 Test your program with several examples.
 Note that to provide a phrase with spaces as a command line argument you can use double quotes.
 For example: